lahirub99/HDL-CSI-Extraction-Tool/README.md

 ![image](https://github.com/lahirub99/HDL-CSI-Extraction-Tool/assets/91234872/8f72c669-a9e2-4072-8808-6df2c0f7b7dc)

-Due to several contrains we couldn't test the design using a FPGA board.
+Due to several constraints we couldn't test the design using a FPGA board.
-Also we thought the current filter instance can be improved further.
-Therfore we tried several other fitering methods but we couldn't correctly implement them yet.
+Also we thought the current filter instance could be improved further.
+Therfore we tried several other filtering methods but we couldn't correctly implement them yet.
 We are looking forward to develop those steps in following days.

 ***